ralna/GALAHAD/doc/Python/arc.rst

-TRB
+ARC
 ===

-.. module:: galahad.trb
+.. module:: galahad.arc

-The trb package uses a trust-region method to find a (local) minimizer of a differentiable objective function $f(x)$ of many variables $x$, where the variables satisfy the simple bounds $x^l <= x <= x^u$.
+The arc package uses a regularization method to find a (local) minimizer of a differentiable objective function $f(x)$ of many variables $x$.
 The method offers the choice of direct and iterative solution of the key subproblems, and is most suitable for large problems.
 First derivatives are required, and if second derivatives can be calculated, they will be exploited.

-See Section 4 of $GALAHAD/doc/trb.pdf for a brief description of the method employed and other details.
+See Section 4 of $GALAHAD/doc/arc.pdf for a brief description of the method employed and other details.

 matrix storage